sider/sider-docs/docs/getting-started/code-quality.md

 All issues are generated from your [Analysis tools](../getting-started/repository-settings.md#tools) configuration.

 The `Metrics Code Clone` and `Metrics Complexity` have the limitation of the languages.
 Check the following table.
-If you use not supported languages, you can't see the `Metrics Code Clone` and `Metrics Complexity` results.
+If you use not supported languages, the `Metrics Code Clone` and `Metrics Complexity` can't generate results.

 | Language    | Metrics Code Clone | Metrics Complexity |
 | ----------- | ------------------ | ------------------ |